| 1 | Amazon tree boa |

 The trinket snake (Coelognathus helena) is a common Indian serpent, which lacks any venom, and often lives in agricultural fields alongside Russell’s vipers and radiated ratsnakes.
 This species is found across virtually the entire country, as well as Sri Lanka and Bangladesh.
 Trinket snakes have the crafty trick of disguising themselves as bamboo, yet they’re equally likely to defend themselves using all-out aggression.

 The trinket snake lacks venom, yet possesses the gift of massive confidence.
-In 2017, one was observed wrapping its entire jaw around a cobra’s face, forcing the frightened killer to slither off into the bushes.
+In 2017, one was observed wrapping its entire jaw around a cobra’s face, forcing the frightened predator to slither off into the bushes.

-4 Ladder snake
+| 4 | Ladder snake |

 Maximum length: 165cm.

 The ladder snake is a Spanish species named for its striking square patterns as a juvenile, which slowly fade in adulthood.
-They’re not named for the ability to angrily pursue you up a ladder, but we wouldn’t be surprised if that happened, for this non-venomous snake is known to be extremely aggressive.
+It’s not named for the ability to angrily pursue you up a ladder, but we wouldn’t be surprised if that happened, for this non-venomous snake is known to be extremely aggressive.

-5 Beauty ratsnake
+| 5 | Beauty ratsnake |

 Maximum length: 280cm.

 The beauty ratsnake (Elaphe taeniura) is an extremely widespread species in southeast Asia, appearing in southern China, Thailand, Malaysia and Indonesia alike.
-This is a non-venomous constrictor, which lives in peaceful environments such as farms and villages, yet doesn’t hesitate to break the calm with a savage, lunging bite if anybody gets in their way.
+This is a non-venomous constrictor, which lives in peaceful environments such as farms and villages, yet doesn’t hesitate to break the calm with a savage, lunging bite if anybody gets in its way.

 Beauty ratsnakes are also notorious for climbing roofs, putting repairmen at severe risk.
 As they typically hunt during the day, encounters with villagers are common.
 They also appear in cities occasionally, where they snap at innocent people hurrying across roads.